kzyskgch/CyGnusPlotter/README.md

 &emsp; Open "CyGnusPlotterGUI.py" with Python 3.x.

 **command prompt:**
-&emsp; The current directory is assumed CyGnusPlotter's parent path.
+&emsp; Make sure that the current directory is the parent path of CyGnusPlotter and execute the next line.
 ~~~
     > python ./CyGnusPlotterGUI.py
 ~~~